 For beans, you can use a variation of navy or pinto beans that have been drained and rinsed.
 Just make sure to increase the sauce ingredient amounts by ½ since they won’t start with any foundational flavors.

 For my vegetarians, we’ve got you covered.
 You can easily make this dish vegetarian by excluding the beef bacon.
 The baked beans will still have tons of flavor.

 Can this recipe be made on a grill?

 Baked Beans can definitely be done on the grill.
-Just make sure to use a cast iron or grill safe dish.
+Just make sure to use a cast iron or grill-safe dish.
 Adjust timing as needed.
-Don’t burn those babies.
+Just make sure you don’t burn those babies!

-Yes.
-You can freeze baked beans.
-Make sure to allow them to cool first before putting them into a sealable freezer bag.
+Yes, you can freeze baked beans.
+Before putting them into a sealable freezer bag, make sure to allow them to cool first.
 I’d recommend eating them within 3 months.

 Did we just make homemade barbeque sauce?!

 Basically, feel free to multiply this recipe minus the beans.
 Use this delicious brown sugar BBQ sauce at your discretion, wink wink.
 Two recipes in one, score!
 You’re Welcome.